Tajareh, Shazand

 Tajareh (تجره; also known as Tajra) is a village in Qarah Kahriz Rural District, Qarah Kahriz District, Shazand County, Markazi Province, Iran.
 At the 2006 census, its population was 603, in 165 families.
+This village is the oldest place of residence in Shazand city and it is known as the Paris of Shazand because of the foundation of this village by the French.
+With the expansion of migration, people from Lorestan province migrated to the vicinity of Tajareh, which we now know as Shahbaz.